 4. Golden Gate Highlands National Park

 The Golden Gate Highlands National Park is the perfect spot for hikers who want a more relaxing and casual hiking experience.
-This national park showcases South Africa’s natural beauty perfectly.
+Situated in the Maluti Mountains of the north eastern Free State, this national park showcases South Africa’s natural beauty perfectly.

 There are a number of different day hikes to choose from so you can spend some time in the area and explore the various landmarks of the park in your own time.